alejandrocora/bizleaker/README.md

 ## Before using it...

 You will also need to install a Web Driver, be it Firefox or Chrome.
-If you need help to install the latter, click [here](https://github.com/alejandrocora/install_webdriver "Install Webdriver").

 ## Installation